 Goodness of fit of different models can be compared using penalized likelihood.
-The traditional comparison is to start with the negative loglikelihood, NLL, and add a penalty.
+The traditional comparison is to start with the negative loglikelihood (NLL) and add a penalty.
 Here the traditional criteria divided by 2 are used, as these are more directly related to the NLL, but the standard names are retained.
-Thus the Akaike Information Criterion, AIC, uses a penalty of 1 for each parameter.
+Thus the Akaike Information Criterion (AIC) uses a penalty of 1 for each parameter.
 If N is the sample size (number of observed cells), the Bayesian Information Criterion (BIC) uses a penalty of 1⁄2 log N for each parameter.
 There is some feeling among information theorists that the AIC is too lenient on extra parameters, but the BIC is too punitive.
-The Hannan-Quinn Information Criterion, HQIC, is intermediate.
+The Hannan-Quinn Information Criterion (HQIC) is intermediate.
 It gives a penalty of log log N for each parameter.
-It turns out that most of the conclusions are the same for each criterion, so until a difference arises, only the BIC will be used.
-For N = 1260, the penalty is about 3.57 per parameter.
+It turns out that most of the conclusions are the same for each criterion, so until a difference arises, only the BIC will be used, but HQIC will be the fallback if there is a difference.
+For N=1260, the penalty is about 3.57 per parameter.
 Thus an extra parameter has to improve the NLL by that much to be justified.

 LC and RH Poisson models were fit to male and female mortality.
-For both data sets, the RH model fit quite a bit better than LC.
+For both datasets, the RH model fit quite a bit better than LC.
 The RH NB1 and NB2 models were then fit.
 Table 1 shows the NLL for each model and the improvement in NLL required to meet the BIC requirement for the extra parameters from the model above it.
-After the parameter constraints there are 35 a parameters, 34 b parameters, and 35 h parameters, so the LC model has 104 parameters.
-In the RH model there are 34 c parameters and 69 u parameters, for cohorts 1882 - 1951, ex 1946.
+After the parameter constraints there are 35 a parameters, 34 b parameters and 35 h parameters, so the LC model has 104 parameters.
+In the RH model there are 34 c parameters and 69 u parameters, for cohorts 1882 to 1951, ex 1946.
 Thus it has 207 parameters.
 The negative binomial versions have yet one more parameter.